 Board of Directors: Call for nominations

-RSNA’s Nominating Committee is now in the process of reviewing candidates for two open positions on the Board of Directors with terms beginning in December 2023.
-Nominators, including self-nominations, can expect to hear back in the fall of 2023 regarding the final status of the nomination.
+RSNA’s Nominating Committee seeks candidates in two open positions on the Board of Directors with terms beginning in December 2024.

-The at-large director will serve a three-year term and the standing director will serve a seven-year term, including serving as chair of the Board in their sixth year and as RSNA president in their seventh year.
+The at-large director will serve a three-year term (2024–2027) and the standing director will serve a seven-year term (2024–2031), including serving as chair of the Board in their sixth year and as RSNA president in their seventh year.

 The Board and the Nominating Committee work to ensure the inclusion of diverse perspectives and needed expertise, including areas of identified emphasis when making slate recommendations.